ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 To tackle this issue, protocol v4 first introduced the concepts of "feature" and "request".

 - A feature is a functionality that an endpoint can support.
-Typically, a feature is the support of  a set of sub-protocols.
+Typically, a feature is the support of  a set of subprotocols.

 - A request is an expectation an endpoint has on its peer.
 Typically, a request is for its peer to include some extra information in packet header.